Jump to Section

 What is Hemp Used For?

-Fiber types of hemp plants can be grown to produce paper, textiles, fuel, building materials, and much more.
+For years, farmers have traditionally grown the hemp plant for its fiber.
+Fibrous types of hemp can be grown to produce paper, textiles, fuel, building materials, and much more.

 Hemp grown for fiber is typically done on a large-scale production (including harvesting, processing, and transporting).